-Evaluation processes, in which students are involved, include annual course and module reviews, course review and re-approval events, professional body accreditation visits and external examiner visits.
-Mechanisms for student input include meetings with course tutors, feedback questionnaires, faculty and university student satisfaction surveys and representation on the committees referred to above.
+Review and evaluation processes in which students are involved include annual course and module reviews, course review and re-approval events, professional body accreditation visits and external examiner visits.

+Mechanisms for student input include meetings with course tutors, feedback questionnaires, faculty and university student satisfaction surveys and representation on the faculty committees referred to above.